Bruno25lemos/Bruno25lemos/README.md

 ### Olá!
 Eu sou o Bruno. 👋

-**Bruno25lemos/Bruno25lemos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 Apaixonado por programação.
 - 🌱 Estudante de Análise e Desenvolvimento de Sistemas.
 - <div align="center">